-The choice of which filter to buy for your furnace depends on how much you want to spend, what you're trying to filter, and how diligent you are about changing the filter.
+The choice of which furnace air filters to buy for your furnace depends on how much you want to spend, what you’re trying to filter, and how diligent you are about changing the filter.

 For most homeowners, a more expensive MERV 7 or 8 pleated filter provides a good balance between cost and filtration efficiency.
 These filters trap 80 to 95 percent of the particles 5 microns and larger—more than enough filtration for most households.